reeseschultz/ReeseUnityDemos/README.md

 Exposes `Unity.Mathematics.Random` number generators compatible with Burst-compiled jobs.

+## Support

+Need support or software customization?
+[Read more about consulting with the maintainer, Reese, and other services he provides...](https://reese.codes)

 ## Import

 There are two ways to import this package, one being with [OpenUPM](https://openupm.com/), the preferred method, and the other via Git URL: